 Pork (Most of the Western World)

-Pigs and pork have been a symbol of good luck and a traditional food to eat on New Year's Day for centuries.
+For centuries, pigs and pork have been a symbol of good luck and a traditional food to eat on New Year's Day.
 In the European Middle Ages, wild pigs were caught, slaughtered, and roasted on New Year's Day.

-Later, pigs or pork was given as presents to other families to signify wealth and prosperity.
-Also, pigs root by moving forward so much of the western world eats pork to signify moving forward into the new year.
-For example, Cubans eat roast suckling pig while Swedes will eat roasted pigs' feet.
-Eastern Europeans often eat spit roasted pig or roast pork loin.
+Later, pigs or pork were given as presents to other families to signify wealth and prosperity.
+Also, pigs root by moving forward, therefore much of the Western world eats pork to signify moving forward into the new year.
+In Cuba, people eat roast suckling pig whereas Swedes prefer roasted pigs' feet.
+Eastern Europeans often eat spit-roasted pig or roast pork loin.

 03 of 06